-This is one of my series of tutorials on how to approach the different types of reading questions in IELTS.
 The multiple choice question should be familiar to most candidates.
 That doesn’t make it easy though.
 In many ways the skills needed for this question are the same as for the True/False/Not Given type – only here you get 4 options and not 3.
 So, in a sense, it’s harder.

 The primary reading skill

-As with the True/False question type, multiple choice questions require very close reading of one or two paragraphs of the text.
+As with the True/False question type, IELTS multiple choice reading questions require very close reading of one or two paragraphs of the text.
 Very frequently the difficult part is reading the question carefully too.
 At least 3 of the 4 possible answers may look ok until you read them closely.

 The two types of question – fact and opinion

 It’s very important to recognise that there are 2 types of question those that:

 - ask you for the writer’s opinion